top of page

 Abdul Razak Macap

 Abdul is a social anthropologist based at the Regional Centre for Cultural Conservation in Manokwari.
 He holds an S Soc. from Cenderawasih University.
 Being born and raised on Misool Island, the southernmost of the Raja Ampat group, Abdul is an expert on the society and culture of the Raja Ampat peoples.
-He has worked widely around the island group, along with other areas of West Papua.
+He has worked widely around the island group, as well as other parts of Papua.

 Tristan Russell